Overview

 // Validate checks if the step configuration is valid for this action.

-// This is called before Execute to fail fast on configuration errors.
+// Called before Run to fail fast on configuration errors.

 Validate(step *config.Step) error